epibayes/labsite/content/authors/Stephanie-Choi/_index.md

 - Group 2
 ---

-Nina is a doctoral candidate in Epidemiology at the University of Michigan.
-She did her MPH in Global Health Epidemiology at the University of Michigan and her bachelors in Chemistry and Materials Engineering at Princeton University.
-Her dissertation research focuses on spatial transmission models of infectious diseases, the impact of clustered non-vaccination on outbreak risk, and the evolution of vaccine hesitancy.
-She is passionate about science communication and seeks to make epidemiologic research accessible with her [blog](https://knowyourvax.com/)
+Stephanie is a UI/UX designer.
+She is interested in making accessible designs so a diverse group of people can use the services and sites she creates.
+She received her Master of Science from the University of Michigan School of Information.
+Her [portfolio site](choisteph.github.io), features some of the projects she has worked on.